 In Delaware, for instance, the corporate name must contain one of the words “association,” “company,” “corporation,” “club,” “foundation,” “fund,” “incorporated,” “institute,” “society,” “union,” “syndicate,” or “limited,” (or abbreviations with or without punctuation).
 The Division of Corporations in the Department of State may waive this requirement (unless it believes the name is, or might otherwise appear to be, that of a natural person) if you execute, acknowledge and file with the Secretary of State a certificate stating that your total assets are not less than $10,000,000.
 In addition, your company name must not contain the word “bank” or any variation thereof, with some exceptions.

 In California, the name of a person may not be used as a corporate name without the addition of a corporate ending or some other word or words, which show that the name is not that of the individual alone.
-Also, the words “bank,” “trust,” “trustee,” or similar, may not be a part of your corporate name unless approved by the Superintendent of Banks.
-The word “co-operative,” or any abbreviation or derivation of that may not be part of a corporate name unless the corporation is incorporated pursuant specified sections of the California Business and Professions Code.
+The words “bank,” “trust,” “trustee,” or similar terms may only be used if a Certificate of Approval from the Commissioner of Business Oversight (Commissioner) is attached to the Articles of Incorporation.
+Use of the word cooperative, or any abbreviation of that word, may be a part of a corporate name only if the corporation is incorporated within the definition of California Corporations Code section 12311(b).

-The Secretary of State or similar officer for virtually all states maintains a consolidated list of the following
+The Secretary of State or similar office for virtually all states maintains a consolidated list of the following:

 - names that will become record names of domestic or qualified foreign corporations at some delayed effective date of a filed corporate or partnership or limited liability company instrument, such as a merger agreement.